OneNormalUsername/oxygen-updater-backend/api/README.md

     - Value: `"0"` when not possible, `"1"` when possible

-#### GET /updateData/{deviceId}/{updateMethodId}/{baseVersion}
+#### GET /updateData/{deviceId}/{updateMethodId}/{currentVersion}
-Returns whether a system update is available for a given device, using a given update method and currently using a specific `baseVersion`
+Returns whether a new system update is available for a given device, using a given update method and using a `currentVersion`

 Request parameters:
   - `deviceId`: Database ID of the device
   - `updateMethodId`: Database ID of the update method to check for
-  - `baseVersion`: OS version currently installed on the phone (e.g. `OnePlus6TOxygen_34.O.11_GLO_011_1811032137`).
+  - `currentVersion`: OS version currently installed on the phone (e.g. `OnePlus6TOxygen_34.O.11_GLO_011_1811032137`).

 Response:

-If no update is available:
+If no new system update is available:
   - `information`: `unable to find a more recent build` (default message)
   - `update_information_available`: Whether any update information is available at all (as in: is it possible to call `/mostRecentUpdateData` for this device / update method combo)
   - `system_is_up_to_date`: `true` (control logic for the app, shouldn't have been in here...)

-If a system update is available:
+If a new system update is available:
   - `id`: Database ID of the update details
   - `device_id`: Database ID of the device (same as in request)
   - `update_method_id`: Database ID of the update method (same as in request)